How Safe is Your Well Water?

 Most local labs are very qualified to give you accurate results, however…

-They charge for each contaminant or parameter you want tested.
+- They charge for each contaminant or parameter you want to have tested.

 There Has to be a Better Way and There is…

-Our tests are priced based a fixed set of contaminants or parameters.
+- Our tests are priced based on a fixed set of contaminants or parameters.